 My goals are to identify data-driven strategies and actions that (1) allow our AALANA faculty to achieve tenure and promotion; (2) create an environment that allow AALANA faculty to succeed and thrive in the RIT community; (3) remove barriers and concerns that are relevant to AALANA faculty.

 Betsy serves as a liaison for women faculty across the campus and to help develop a support network for female faculty.
 She provides guidance and support to those who seek tenure or promotion at the broad university-level.
 In addition, she chairs the Council for the Representation & Engagement of Women Faculty (CREW).
-She is an associate professor in the manufacturing & mechanical engineering technology program in the College of Engineering Technology.
+She is a professor in the manufacturing & mechanical engineering technology department in the College of Engineering Technology.

 Goals as Faculty Associate: My goals as Faculty Associate are to identify and promote successful strategies for the career success of women faculty at RIT.
 These strategies are those that support recruitment, retention and advancement of women faculty.
 It is my goal that women faculty will feel more connected to each other and the RIT community through my efforts.

 Dr. Elena Rakhimova-Sommers serves as a liaison for non-tenure track faculty across the campus.
 Elena’s role includes professional mentoring and advocacy.
 Working closely with the Office of the Provost, she identifies strategies for RIT to better support professional and career development of this large group of faculty.
 Elena is a senior lecturer in Russian and global literature in the College of Liberal Arts, and an Academic Senate representative for the College.

 Goals as Faculty Associate: to identify ways to better support non-tenure track faculty in order to help RIT develop a vision and a long-term plan that acknowledges and incorporates professional and career needs of this vital group of faculty.